 The group is open to any individual looking for support after a suicide attempt, regardless of how recent the suicide attempt may be.
-The group will run for 10 weeks.
+The group will run for 8 weeks, online.
 The program will be facilitated by a registered psychologist who specialized in group facilitation and understands suicidality and will be supported by a facilitator who has lived experience through their own suicide attempts.

 The program is about talking through your suicide and building healthier practices for your daily life.

 - Pre-screening – all candidates will have an opportunity to have a one-to-one discussion with a member of the team to assess that a group setting is appropriate for you.
 All participants are encouraged to have individual counselling as part of the care.

 - Group sessions are weekly.
 If you commit to the program it is important you attend most of the sessions and if you cannot attend you inform the group.

 - Be authentic – this is a safe space for you to be honest about what is happening and how you feel.